Ordering Well in Mexican Restaurants

 Still, starchy calories can still quickly fill that bowl, so our best bet is to nix the rice (white or brown), and get carbs from fiber-packed beans instead.
 Pile in as many vegetables as possible, and opt for a lean source of protein -- chicken, shrimp or tofu -- and add a dose of healthful fats with avocado or guacamole.

 Cocktails: Margarita vs. Mojito

-Regular mojitos are typically made with two teaspoons of sugar, which translates to about 10 grams of sugar, but it's still far better than the 40-plus grams of sugar found in many Margaritas.
+Regular mojitos are typically made with two teaspoons of sugar, which translates to about 10 grams of sugar, but they're still far better than the 40-plus grams of sugar found in many margaritas.
 Even better, ask for mojitos to be made with muddled fruit in place of sugar - or ask if they can use a no-sugar plant-based sweetener like Truvia in place of sugar.

 Of course, your healthiest bet is a zero-proof cocktail, or a drink without alcohol, so I always recommend asking for the virgin version.